The most beautiful terraces by the water in Amsterdam

 Hotel Buiten (English: Hotel Outside) may not have picked the most flashy name yet it is the place to be for lunch, drinks or dinner on a (urban) beach in Amsterdam.
 It is located at the Sloterplas that has become increasingly popular as a hangout for water sport enthusiasts. (think of swimming, canoeing, windsurfing and stand-up paddling) and sunbathers.
 Hotel Buiten has a lovely terrace with a view to the gorgeous Sloterplas.
 During July’s heatwave I had dinner here with my sister and a close friend.
 I ordered the delicious Imam Bayildi with labneh from goat milk and pomegranate.
 Address: Th.
 J. Lammerslaan 3 (map).

 About the author: Laura Danielle is a co-founder of Comedy Walks: stand-up comedy shows with the city as a stage, or, if you like, city tours with a professional stand-up comedian as a guide.
-We currently run Comedy Walks in Amsterdam and Washington DC.
+We currently run Comedy Walks in Amsterdam, Washington DC, Berlin, Utrecht and Copenhagen.
 By far the most fun way to explore a city!
 All information in the blog posts is based on personal experiences and commission free (“I rather drink coffee with inspiring entrepreneurs than compete with them for 20 cents commission for our customers’ coffee” – Laura Danielle).